Daughters of Penelope

 Happy New Year to all from the Sisters of Antiklea chapter!
 Let’s hope that this New Year will find us all healthier, happier, and more prosperous.
 Several of our sisters (see photo) celebrated the Christmas season by having a mini tea party at the Southern Serenity Tea Room.
 None of us had been there before and we enjoyed the beautiful holiday decorations, tea selections, the traditional snacks, and the great service.
 Definitely worth another visit with more of our sisters.

 We thank everyone who supported our annual Vasilopita sale this year.
 It is a major fundraiser for our chapter, supporting various activities including our annual scholarship.
 Congratulations to all those who found the lucky coin in their slice!
-Stay tuned for our Easter tsourekia and koulourakia sale.

 Due to the weather conditions we have been experiencing this winter, we will be having our next Book Club meeting in March.
 Our selection is Pike’s Path by local author Bland Weaver.
 Details will be forthcoming.
 Looking further ahead, in May we will be reading The Women.